No. 3 Kansas beats NC State in coach Bill Self's return

 AP Basketball Writer

 Dick had 18 on six 3-pointers in the first half before going 1 for 8 from the field after halftime.
-Jalen Wilson added 19 points and 11 rebounds for the reigning national champion Jayhawks (5-0), who blew an eight-point halftime lead and a nine-point second-half lead before grinding it out.
+Jalen Wilson added 19 points and 11 rebounds for the reigning national champion Jayhawks (5-0), who blew an eight-point halftime lead and a nine-point second-half lead before grinding it out in the final minutes.

-“I think it really just showed what our team’s about and in crunch time, we can come out with tough plays when we really need it,” Dick said.

-It also helped, Dick said, to “have a Hall of Famer in our corner” again.
+N.C.
+State played a fast pace, picked up full court and stayed within arm’s reach of Kansas the entire way but couldn’t take a second-half lead even after tying it five times, the last coming at 63-all on Jack Clark’s jumper with 7:14 left.

 Kansas had imposed the suspension on Self and assistant Kurtis Townsend as part of the fallout from a pending NCAA infractions case tied to the federal investigation into corruption within the sport.

-Self was allowed to coach practices, so he remained involved with the team.
-But on gamedays, he said he got a dose of the helpless perspective of a fan while assistant Norm Roberts led the team.
+Self was allowed to coach practices, so he remained involved with the team up until gameday.
+The rest of the time, he said, he got a dose of the helpless perspective of a fan while assistant Norm Roberts led the team.
 He said he couldn’t even take notes until he watched the game on a replay.

-He was ready for Wednesday right from the 7 a.m. wake-up call.

-“I usually don’t jump out of bed,” Self said, “but I kind of did today because I was excited about what was getting ready to happen.”

-As he emerged from the tunnel, Self was greeted with loud cheers from a boisterous Kansas fan section.
-He had a slight smile as one fan dangled a Jayhawks national title banner as he walked by and gave light high-fives to a line of about a half-dozen fans who had extended their arms over their railing.
+As he emerged from the tunnel Wednesday, he was greeted with loud cheers from a boisterous Kansas fan section.
+He had a slight smile as one fan dangled a Jayhawks national championship banner as he walked by and gave several fans a line of high-fives as he headed to the court.

-This was N.C.
-State’s first appearance at Atlantis since 2017 at the start of Kevin Keatts’ coaching tenure.
-That team opened by beating No. 2 Arizona and this year’s bunch gave Kansas fits all the way to the final minutes.

-“We missed a couple of free throws down the stretch, I thought they got out in transition,” Keatts said.
-“We had a couple of breakdowns that when you’re in that one- or two-possession game, everything is important down the stretch.”
+But Dick quickly took the spotlight with a barrage of outside shots.
+He went 6 for 9 from behind the arc in the opening 20 minutes, the last seeing him knock down one through light contact from Morsell and fall to the floor just before the halftime horn.

+Dick got up with an emphatic shout and clapping, while Morsell could only respond with a frustrated shrug as Kansas took a 39-31 lead into the break.

 BIG PICTURE